Kritisehgal01/Kritisehgal01.github.io/aboutme.md

 - **Teaching**: I teach Data Science, Mathematics, and Statistics courses at both the University of Chicago and the City Colleges of Chicago.

 - **Curriculum Development**:
    - Co-authoring and Editing University of Chicago's <a href="https://textbook-datascience-1-dev.vercel.app/intro.html" target="_blank">textbook</a> for introductory data science course sequence: Data 118 and Data 119 (under development).
-Some of my work includes:
+Some of my work includes (please feel free to email me your feedback):
         - <a href="https://textbook-datascience-1-dev.vercel.app/23/Intro.html" target="_blank">Chapter on Neural networks and Deep learning</a>
         - <a href="https://textbook-datascience-1-dev.vercel.app/ML/1/Introduction_to_Machine_Learning.html" target="_blank">Chapter on Introduction to Machine learning</a>
         - <a href="https://textbook-datascience-1-dev.vercel.app/ML/1/Introduction_to_Machine_Learning.html" target="_blank">Chapter on DataFrames</a>, in collboration with Jesse London (Software Engineer, Data Science Institute).

-  Please do not hesitate to send me your feedback.
    - Collaborating with Olive-Harvey College (City Colleges of Chicago) to develop and propose a data science course sequence at the community college level.
    - Contributing to development of labs/recitations curriculum as part of a teaching research initiative examining the impact of mandatory lab components on student learning outcomes in introductory data science courses.